glpi-project/docdev/source/devapi/crontasks.rst

    }

 If the argument ``$task`` is a ``CronTask`` object, the method must increment the quantity of actions done.
-In this example, each notification type reports the wuantity of notification processed and is added to the task's volume.
+In this example, each notification type reports the quantity of notification processed and is added to the task's volume.

 Register an automatic actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^